bazercount/4Base/README.md

 __________________________________
-(c) 2023 powered by CouNTiNG aka. bazercount || all rights are saved
+(c) 2023 powered by CouNTiNG aka. bazercount || all rights reserved

 //////////////////////////////////